 Walter R. “Skip” Lee III

-Skip has served the Beach Patrol for 39 summers: most in the capacity of First Lieutenant with Captain Arbin.
+Skip is in his 40th season with the Beach Patrol; most in the capacity of First Lieutenant with Captain Arbin.
 Some of the roles he serves include the Director of Testing, overseeing the use of and condition of the six buildings the Beach Patrol incorporates into daily operations as well as the equipment needed to guard the beaches.
-He brings a strong work ethic and passion to his service with the Beach Patrol and loves to share it with the rank and file.
-When not in Ocean City, Skip works full-time with the Anne Arundel County Public School System in the Division of Academics as the Director of Curriculum and Instruction.
-He leads the STEM Education department and supervises science, technology, environmental literacy, and mathematics initiatives.
-He is presently the project lead for the new learning management system, Brightspace transforming the district to a technology forward system.
-He chairs the county’s Grading and Transcript Committee and the MOI Committee while supporting the needs of the superintendent.
-Skip has been married for 30 years to a beautiful lady, Kristen, he met on the beach at 89th street and is the father of three adult children: Brendon, Connor, and Devon – and Buddy the dog.
+He brings a strong work ethic and passion to his service and enjoys sharing it with others.
+When not on the beach, Skip coordinates Ocean City’s Professional Growth and Development efforts through the Human Resources Office.
+He facilitates the On-Boarding and orientation efforts for all new full time and seasonal employees while managing the Town’s learning management system.
+He especially enjoys working with each department in developing training to support administration and staff.
+Skip has been married for 31 years to a beautiful lady, Kristen, he met on the beach at 89th street a long time ago.
+He is the father of three adult children: Brendon, Connor, and Devon – and Buddy the dog.
 One of Skip’s prized responsibilities for the Beach Patrol is supporting athletic competitions between crews and other local beach patrols.
 Check out our calendar for a schedule of events each summer.
 He can he reached at [email protected]